![]() |

 If you activate the Monitor the collector option in the special agent configuration, i.e. the self-monitoring of the collector, a number of additional services will be created at the host,

-The "Dice Roll" sample application presented on the OpenTelemetry website works in a very similar way to "Hello metric".
+The sample application 'Dice Roll' presented on the OpenTelemetry website works in much the same way as 'Hello metric'.

 ) and create the app.py

-file in the metrics-enhanced version, as described here.
+file in the version extended with metrics, as described in this instruction.

 In the following call, replace the Checkmk server as the target (here 198.51.100.42